1. OVERVIEW OF INDUSTRY

 The primary demand driver for the cement industry will continue to be Indias expanding housing sector, which normally accounts for 65% of the countrys total cement consumption.
 The Union Budget for the year 2023-24 has an outlay for PM Awas Yojana, which is being enhanced by 66% to over 79,000 Crores (US$ 9.6 billion) to build affordable houses in urban and rural India.
 India built 12,000 kilometres of roadways in 2022, and this momentum is projected to continue in 2023 and 2024, supported by a number of governments programmes, which would further increase cement demand.

 The cement demand in FY2024, though started on a mute note because of the inflationary environment, picked up pace in the second half as global raw material prices stabilised.
 Cement volumes grew by 8-9% in FY2024 to 380-385 million tonne, driven by housing demand, both rural and urban, and the infrastructure sector.
-Cement manufacturers are
+Cement manufacturers are wary of further increasing their prices and this is leading to an impact on their profitability margins.
+Cost optimisation through tech enablement and innovating manufacturing processes have become extremely important for firms to sustain in the long run.

-The global PCB (printed circuit board) market size grew from US $ 62.18 Billion in 2022 to US $ 69.60 Billion in 2023 at a compound annual growth rate is 11.90%. and it is expected to grew to US $ 104.99 Billion in 2027 at a compound annual growth rate is 10.80%.
+The global PCB (printed circuit board) market size grew from US $ 62.18 Billion in 2022 to US $ 69.60 Billion in 2023 at a compound annual growth rate is 11.90%. and it is expected to grow to US $ 104.99 Billion in 2027 at a compound annual growth rate is 10.80%.

-Electronics industry is one of the largest global industries and form an integral part of several industries including Consumer Electronics, Medical eguipment, IT, Telecom, Strategic Electronics (Defence, Space, and Aerospace), Industrial, & Mobility.
+Electronics industry is one of the largest global industries and form an integral part of several industries including Consumer Electronics, Medical equipment, IT, Telecom, Strategic Electronics (Defense, Space, and Aerospace), Industrial, & Mobility.
+Indian PCB (Printed Circuit Board) Market:

-The Indian PCB (printed circuit board) market size reached US$ 4.5 Billion in 2022.
-Looking forward, the analyst expects the market to reach US$ 11.8 Billion by 2028, exhibiting a growth rate (CAGR) of 16.6% during 2023-2028.
 The rising utilization in consumer electronic products, increasing application in electric vehicles (EVs), and favorable government policies represent some of the key factors driving the market.
 India represents one of the largest and fastest growing consumer electronics market in the Asia Pacific region

-3. RISKS, CONCERNS & THREATS
+3. RISKS, CONCERNS & THREATS:

 Risks are unavoidable aspect of doing business.
 In fact, fructification of certain risks also sometimes presents tactical opportunities.
 However, with a view to manage its risks appropriately in the long term, the Company actively identify, analyze and address key risks through a robust risk management programme.
 The Company has a strong risk management framework that enables regular and active monitoring of business activities for identification, assessment and mitigation of potential internal or external risks.
 Our commitment to strong ethical values and high levels of personal and organizational integrity adds a further layer of risk mitigation to our operations.

 Your Company has made various efforts to increase its market presence and market share in its natural markets and in the markets that are more economically beneficial.
-It is putting all efforts to considerably shrink the lead distances to optimise logistics cost further and increase the share of blended cement in its product portfolio.
+It is putting all efforts to considerably shrink the lead distances to optimize logistics cost further and increase the share of blended cement in its product portfolio.
 These measures would provide the Company cushion to absorb the impact of increase in various costs.

 (a) CEMENT DIVISION

-infrastructure, non-availability of Wagons, and poor quality of coal and heavy taxes / royalty levies and heavy finance cost as the cements industry is the capital intensive industry.
-The Operations of Cement companies in Telangana and Andhra Pradesh suffer due to availability of Coal, Fuel, lower realizations and lower demand in the state.
+Concerns of the Cement division are high cost of Power and Coal, high freight cost, inadequate infrastructure, non-availability of Wagons, and poor quality of coal and heavy taxes / royalty levies and heavy finance cost as the cements industry is the capital intensive industry.
+The Operations of Cement companies in Telangana and Andhra

-Increase in the costs of raw material, power and fuel due to inflation or global price trends may impact profitability.
-The Company is employing various means to reduce the impact of rising costs through better fuel sourcing, dynamic fuel mix capabilities to capitalise on changing trends in price and the use of alternative fuels.
+The Company is employing various means to reduce the impact of rising costs through better fuel sourcing, dynamic fuel mix capabilities to capitalize on changing trends in price and the use of alternative fuels.
 A focus on achieving better operating efficiencies and reducing coal and power consumption continues as a way of life.
-The Company continues to evaluate and assess long term strategic solutions from waste heat recovery systems to solar energy, from alternate fuel to alternate sources, etc. to manage costs in the medium and long term.
+The

 (b) ELECTRONIC DIVISION